eclipse-tractusx/portal-assets/developer/Technical Documentation/Version Upgrade/portal-upgrade-details.md

 <br>
 <br>

-#### Database Constrains - UPDATE
+#### Database Constraints - FIX - 1.7.0

-If you're running on release 1.6.0-rc1 up to 1.7.0-rc1 and want to upgrade the database from v14 to v15 you should executed the following script on the database to make sure that the database dump can be imported without any problems and errors.
+If you're running on release 1.6.0 (1.6.0-rc1 up to 1.7.0-alpha are the affected versions) and want to execute a database dump, for instance as part of a database upgrade, you should run the following script on the database to make sure that the database dump can be imported without any problems and errors.

 ```sql
 ALTER TABLE portal.connector_assigned_offer_subscriptions DROP CONSTRAINT IF EXISTS CK_Connector_ConnectorType_IsManaged;